model-architectures/modded-nanogpt/README.md

 - [x] Implementing standard AdamW optimizer

-- [ ] Fix gradient accumulation bug
+- [x] Fix gradient accumulation bug (No padding means no bug in pre-train settting)

 - [ ] Add print of total parameters count into print log as well as wandb runname